-When summer rolls around, everyone praises the return of longer days filled with sun, heat and humidity.
-This is all great if you’re sitting on the beach with a cold beverage in hand… but not so great if you’re in full athletic gear, running around a field.
+When summer rolls around, everyone praises the return of longer days filled with sunshine, heat and humidity.
+This is all great if you’re sitting on the beach with a cold beverage in hand… but not so great if you’re in full athletic gear, running around an outdoor field.

 5 Types of Heat Illnesses

 According to the NATA’s Position Statement, there are five distinct heat illnesses that an athlete can suffer: